cITIcar/SAD-Generator/README.md

 ### disturbances
 The generator is capable of creating various disturbing factors.
-These may be objects that are added to the scene, or changes in the driving behaviour.
+These may be objects that are added to the scene, or changes in the driving behavior.

 The folder `disturbances` contains a set of predefined disturbing factors:

 - _BoxObstacle_ Places a box of random size and position into the scene.
 Since there is a class associated with an obstacle, it is rendered both in the camera image and the segmentation image.
-- _RandomClipMax_ Reguarily Chooses a random frequency at which it clips the brightness of the output image.
+- _RandomClipMax_ Regularly Chooses a random frequency at which it clips the brightness of the output image.
 - _RandomBrightness_ Randomly brightens the output image.
 - _HiddenGroundRect_ Hides a section of the ground.
 The segmentation image is no affected.
 - _Dust_ Sets a number of randomly selected pixels on the ground plane to a defined color to simulate dust.